Donations and Financial Aid

 Our commitment to the program is unwavering, but we need your help.

 Many Presidents, Managing Editors, and Business Managers have received aid from The Crimson in recent years, and countless aspiring journalists have had the opportunity to develop their skills because of the Financial Aid Program.

 Please help us continue recruiting a strong, diverse staff by making a tax-deductible, charitable contribution to support financial aid at The Harvard Crimson.
 Your donation and any related investment return will be restricted to paying students on financial aid during the current or future years.
-Please contact Crimson President Bobby Samuels if you have any questions about matching gifts from employers or if you are interested in donating stock.
+Please contact Crimson President Sam Weinstock if you have any questions about matching gifts from employers or if you are interested in donating stock.